Jennifer Beauvais, LMHC

 My earliest work as a therapist was with highly traumatized families and children who were close to being removed from the home.
 Through this, I gained deep experience of what "trauma-informed therapy" means.
 Trauma can deeply affect our abilities to accurately gauge safety, and even make us suspicious of love and care that could be nurturing.
 Trauma-informed therapy takes this into account.
 I have also studied three types of trauma therapy: EMDR, Brainspotting, and Sensorimotor Psychotherapy.

 I worked with the Children's Behavioral Health Department at Columbia Valley Community Health in Wenatchee for 4 years, where I learned about the needs of our community while providing access to quality care for those in deep need.
 Much of my therapeutic work has been with children, and I have learned to unfold the world through their points of view.
-When I work with kids, not only do I help them learn skills for emotion management, but I focus on the flow of communication and understanding between parents and kids.
+When I work with adults, I feel can support clients with a deep understanding of how we form our views of the world from day one.

 The more engaged with therapy you are, the more effective it will be.